How to Connect Solar PV to Your Domestic Electrical Supply?

 In the next sections, we'll look at how these components come together to create a fully functional solar power system for your home.

-Troubleshooting Common Wiring Issues in Solar Panels
+How to Troubleshoot Common Wiring Issues in Solar Panels?

 After learning about the parts of a Solar PV System, let's talk about how to connect the solar panels together.
 This process is called wiring.